 On 9th November 2000, Uttarakhand became the 27th state of the Republic of India.
 It was created in Uttar Pradesh.
 Most of the parts of this northern state are covered by Himalayan peaks and glaciers.
 After the formation of Uttarakhand state symbols and aser state symbols were decided and declared in 2001.

-Symbols of the Uttarakhand state are animal Musk Deer, State Bird—Monal, State flower-Brahma Kamal, and State tree-Buransh were declared which are considered as the property of the state.
+Symbols of the Uttarakhand state are the animal Musk Deer, State Bird—Monal, State flower-Brahma Kamal, and State tree-Buransh were declared which are considered the property of the state.
 Their protection and nourishment are the paramount duty of the state government and all citizens of the Uttarakhand state.

 - State symbol – Below Ashok Pillar a series of three mountains below which the streams of the Ganga